 Additionally, the studies of the effectiveness of AlgaeCal compared it to calcium carbonate and to calcium citrate alone.
 It did not compare its effectiveness to common supplements available that have a combination of other minerals as well, such as magnesium, zinc, and vitamin D3.
 These minerals are known to increase the bioavailability of calcium, and it may be the presence of these vitamins and minerals in the AlgaeCal that increase its effectiveness.
 Therefore, the increased bioavailability of calcium would not be a unique feature of AlgaeCal, and AlgaeCal would not be more effective than these common, less expensive alternatives.

-The NWHN believes that additional clinical studies are needed to prove that AlgaeCal and calcium from red algae is significantly better than the available calcium supplements.
-Given the evidence that is provided, as well as further research on the effectiveness of red algae for calcium, it is possible that AlgaeCal is in fact effective.
+The NWHN believes that additional clinical studies are needed to prove that AlgaeCal and calcium from red algae is significantly better than other available calcium supplements.
+Given the evidence that is provided, as well as further research on the effectiveness of red algae for calcium, it is possible that AlgaeCal is, in fact, effective.
 However, there is not enough evidence to justify the higher cost of AlgaeCal, and more research must be done.
 As of now, AlgaeCal is safe for consumption but is not significantly better than the less expensive, over the counter calcium supplements currently available.

 The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images, and information, contained on or available through this website is for general information purposes only.